From the look of things, you are here to learn more about the boat motor salvage yards near me.

 But, if you are lucky to get a marine engine salvage yard that deals exclusively with ship engines, you will leave with a smile.
 These businesses will offer OEM parts for your boat motors at affordable prices.

-Now we have two viable options for locating a nearby motor board salvage yard.
+We have two viable options for locating a nearby motor board salvage yard.
 Option one is to search online.

 There are many salvage yards with online inventories.